'That's a California thing.' Sacramento ranks high among cities with million-dollar homes

 Sacramento-area real estate agent Erin Stumpf of Coldwell Banker said it may be useful to look at the Sacramento percentage in reverse for some perspective.

-She's representing a couple from the Bay Area that has been looking for weeks for a home in the $2 million range in Sierra Oaks, but has not been able to find one to their liking, in good part because so few are available.
+She's representing a couple from the Bay Area who have been looking for weeks for a home in the $2 million range in Sierra Oaks, but have not been able to find one to their liking, in good part because so few are available.

 Most of the region's million-dollar homes remain clustered in a handful of posh areas: Granite Bay, Sierra Oaks, the Fab Forties section of East Sacramento and on bluffs overlooking the American River.